 "Rob, serving Mass for the bishop or taking a tour of Rome?"

-"Clare, a violin solo with the Symphony or free tickets to see Hawk Nelson?"
+"Clare, a violin solo with the Symphony or free tickets to the Art Museum?"

 "Mom, an hour at the Adoration Chapel or Mass without any little kids?"